plkumjorn/FIND/README.md

 ||Amazon Mixed|2| - / - / 100000|

 ## Results
 The following pages show word clouds (or, literally, n-gram clouds) of the CNN models we experimented on in the paper.
-We will share the trained models soon to enable future comparisons.
+If you want to use the original trained models in the experiments, please contact [Piyawat](https://www.doc.ic.ac.uk/~pl1515/) (pl1515 [at] imperial [dot] ac [dot] uk).

 - [Experiment 1: Yelp](https://plkumjorn.github.io/FIND/results/1A_yelp)
 - [Experiment 1: Amazon Products](https://plkumjorn.github.io/FIND/results/1B_amazonproducts)